 Similar effects of intense magnetic forces

-are sometimes seen on a much larger scale.
-For example, during short circuits, repulsion forces between
+are sometimes seen on a much larger scale: For example, during

-primary and secondary windings within large utility power
+between primary and secondary windings inside large substation power

-literally tear windings apart or rip bus bars from their mounting insulators within electrical substations.
+literally tear the windings apart or rip bus bars from their mounting insulators.

-coin is shrinking, similar and opposite forces act upon the work coil.
+coin shrinks similar, but opposite, forces act upon the work coil's windings.

-causing the insulation to peel off the wire, since the film insulation can't stretch as
+coil.
+The film insulation peels off the wire since it can't stretch as

-much as the copper can!
-The wire "rapidly disassembles" (explodes!), and
+much as the copper!
+The wire coil "rapidly disassembles" (explodes!), and

 fragments of the coil are blown